BiomedSciAI/fuse-med-ml/CONTRIBUTING.md

 ### Static typing with `mypy`

-Enforces the usage of type annotations, but not the correctness of them.
+Enforces the usage of type annotations for functions input arguments and return values only, but not the correctness of them.

 usage: